Jean-Baptiste-Lasselle/apm-dokerized-build-from-source/README.md

 So, what is happening on the `Atom` Project ?

-Are they migrating the `git-utils` dependency because they suddenly realized they left behind  tons of releases of `git-uils` ?
+Are they migrating the `git-utils` dependency because they suddenly realized they left behind  tons of releases of `git-utils` ?

 Or has there been a massive problem with `git-utils` it self, and it took tons of releases to fix it ?
 Well if that is the case, one thing I don't understand is that `git-utils` is a project administered the Atom Organization on Github, so all those `git-utils` releases, if they were not useful to `APM`, who (which project) were they useful to?